lancecarlson/lancecarlson.github.com/_posts/2012-05-15-decoupling-business-logic-from-the-web-application.md

 I intentionally left out the Entities from my examples and you might also notice that I am making calls to the database from my use cases.
 I will explain my reasoning in the next chapter on my quest for a better architecture... which is coming soon.

-Here is a high level diagram of what we've just implemented:
+Here is a high level diagram of the idea:

 <img src="/img/interactors.png">